KI7MT/dotnet-core-examples/README.md

 **Basic, Intermediate, and Advanced .NET Core Application Examples**

 This repository contains examples that you can use to test out [.NET Core](http://dotnet.github.io) with.
 Each section contains one or more applications.
-All of the examples were either labs, book problems, or common application needs.
+All of the examples are either labs, dev-book problems, or common application needs.
 While the problem source may differ, I wrote all of the solutions as presented in the repository.
 As time allows, more advanced topics will be added; employment of packages such as: